MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/malaysia/apac-mys-e-invoices.md

 ## Configure printable invoice layouts

-Follow these steps to enable QR codes printing in full and simplified invoices.
+To enable QR codes printing in full and simplified invoices, follow these steps.

 1. Go to **Accounts receivable** \> **Setup** \> **Forms** \> **Form setup**.
 1. Select **Print management**.
 1. Select the **Customer invoice** report, and then, in the **Report format** field, reference the **SalesInvoice.ReportFull\_MY** or **SalesInvoice.ReportSimplified\_MY** layout.
 1. Select the **Free text invoice** report, and then, in the **Report format** field, reference the **FreeTextInvoice.ReportFull\_MY** or **FreeTextInvoice.ReportSimplified\_MY** layout.

-In case of self-invoices do the following steps.
+When using self-invoices, follow these steps.

 1. Go to **Accounts payable** \> **Setup** \> **Forms** \> **Form setup**.
-2. Select **Print management**.
+1. Select **Print management**.
-3. Select the **Vendor invoice** report, and then, in the **Report format** field, refer to the **VendInvoiceDocument.ReportMY** layout.
+1. Select the **Vendor invoice** report, and then, in the **Report format** field, refer to the **VendInvoiceDocument.ReportMY** layout.

 > [!NOTE]